ibm-cloud-docs/vpc/hpvs-logging.md

 {: shortdesc}

 The logs include startup logs, service logs issued by the {{site.data.keyword.hpvs}} for VPC instance, and container logs.

+If your workload produces sensitive information, you can [encrypt your log messages](/docs/vpc?topic=vpc-encrypt-log-messages-for-hyper-protect-virtual-servers-for-vpc).
+{: tip}

 The following logging services are supported.